Your dedicated team of equine health experts

 Veterinarian

-Katie originates from rural northern England and graduated in 2008 from the University of Liverpool, UK, before starting her career in equine practice working in ambulatory and clinic-based roles across Yorkshire until making the move to South Auckland in 2012 to work in a growing equine team caring for a wide range of horses throughout their life stages.
-During this time she developed a strong passion for equine dental care and studied towards her RCVS post-graduate certificate in Equine Dentistry, which was achieved in 2019.
-A relocation opportunity arose for Katie and her young family in mid 2021 which saw a move to the Christchurch area before joining Canterbury Equine Clinic later in the year.
+Katie originates from rural northern England and graduated in 2008 from the University of Liverpool, before starting her career in equine practice working in ambulatory and clinic-based roles across Yorkshire.
+She made the move to South Auckland in 2012 to work in a growing equine team, caring for a wide range of horses throughout their life stages.
+During this time she developed a strong passion for equine dental care and studied towards her RCVS post-graduate certificate in Equine Dentistry, which she earned in 2019.
+In mid-2021 a relocation opportunity arose for Katie and her young family which saw them make the move to Christchurch, where she joined the team at Canterbury Equine Clinic.

-Alongside dentistry, Katie has specific interests in anesthesia, emergency medicine, and preventative health care whilst enjoying the varied challenges of equine general practice.
-She is a very occasional rider but as a previous horse owner has a huge appreciation for the owner-horse bond and the importance of equine health to every rider and owner.
+Alongside dentistry, Katie has specific interests in anesthesia, emergency medicine, and preventative health care while also enjoying the varied challenges of equine general practice.
+She is a very occasional rider but as a previous horse owner has a huge appreciation for the owner-horse bond and the importance of equine health to both man and beast.

 Intern Veterinarian